Kanye West puts Wyoming ranch, business sites up for sale - NewsBreak

 Kanye West puts Wyoming ranch, business sites up for sale

-CODY, Wyo.
-(AP) — Rapper, music producer and clothing entrepreneur Kanye West is selling his ranch and business properties in northwestern Wyoming.
-His West Ranch went on the market Monday for $11 million.
-The property covers six square miles of open land, tree-studded hills and outcrops south of Cody.
-The city of about 10,000 is near Yellowstone National Park.
-The Cody Enterprise reports the listing comes after West listed seven commercial properties in Cody for more than $3.2 million.
-West moved to Wyoming in 2019 and this year filed for divorce from Kim Kardashian West.
-It wasn’t clear if the property sales mean West is leaving Wyoming or just reorganizing his business there.www.wcn247.com
+CODY, Wyo. -- Rapper, music producer and clothing entrepreneur Kanye West has put his ranch and business properties in northwestern Wyoming up for sale.
+The West Ranch, formerly known as Monster Lake Ranch, went on the market Monday for $11 million.
+The property sprawls across six square miles (16 square kilometers) of open land and tree-studded hills and outcrops about six miles (10 kilometers) south of Cody.www.dailyherald.com

 Comments / 0